rights-and-responsibilities-of-citizens

 Challenges in Protecting Constitutional Rights

-Despite the existence of constitutional rights, many countries face significant challenges in their protection and enforcement.
-Common issues include:
+Despite the existence of constitutional provisions, many countries face significant obstacles in protecting rights.
+Common challenges include:

 - Government overreach and authoritarianism